Gordon Nuttall

-Gordon Richard Nuttall (born 13 June 1953) is a former Australian politician who represented Sandgate in the Queensland Parliament from 1992 to 2006.
+Gordon Richard Nuttall (13 June 1953 – 9 May 2025) was an Australian politician who represented Sandgate in the Queensland Parliament from 1992 to 2006.

 He was a member of the Labor Party and served as a minister in the Beattie Ministry from 2001 to 2005.
-In 2009 he was found guilty of corruptly receiving secret commissions during his time in office and jailed for seven years.
+In 2009, he was found guilty of corruptly receiving secret commissions during his time in office and jailed for seven years.
 In 2010, he was found guilty of five charges of official corruption and five charges of perjury and, ultimately, jailed for an additional seven years, the longest jail term for corruption handed to a Commonwealth politician.
 He was released on parole in July 2015.

 Political career

 Nuttall won the seat of Sandgate at the 1992 state election as the Labor candidate, succeeding the retiring former Labor Opposition leader, Nev Warburton.
 He was previously an organiser for the Electrical Trades Union.

 He served in the Beattie Ministry as: